CUBRID/cubrid-manual/en/sql/tuning.rst

 Therefore, the view query block in Query 1 undergoes a merge process with the query block that references the view and is transformed into the form of Query 2.

-This is referred to as View Merging.
+This is referred to as **View Merging**.
 Going through this process allows the optimizer to consider more access paths.

-In CUBRID, View Merging can't be performed if the query meets the following conditions:
+In CUBRID, **View Merging** can't be performed if the query meets the following conditions:

 #.
 Contains **CONNECT BY**.